posimagi/xivlink/README.md

 # xivlink

-A tool for semi-permanently synchonizing your Final Fantasy XIV settings across multiple systems.
+A tool for semi-permanently synchonizing your Final Fantasy XIV character and UI settings across multiple systems.

 ## System Requirements